-He has taught graduate-level public management courses at University of Wisconsin-Madison, the University of Singapore and Harvard University.
-His 2011 book, What Works in Work-First Welfare (Upjohn Institute Press) examines why some welfare-to-work programs in New York City are more effective than others at helping people get and keep jobs.
+He enjoys teaching when he can.
+He has taught public management courses at the University of Wisconsin-Madison, the University of Singapore and the Harvard Kennedy School.
+His book What Works in Work-First Welfare (Upjohn Institute Press) examines why some welfare-to-work programs are better than others at helping people become and stay employed.

 A native of Milwaukee, Wisconsin, Andy earned an undergraduate degree in economics from Swarthmore College, and an MPP and PhD in public policy from Harvard University.
 He is a fellow of the National Academy of Public Administration.